CodeCoupler API

 Relations

-If you use the API to read data from the database you can use the argument includes
+If you use the API to read data from the database you can use the argument includes to join data

 from related tables.
 To do this you have to modify the models and specify the relations between